beaumontlab/antonie/README.md

 The current algorithm is fast on common hardware, but needs around 200MB of memory for a typical prokaryote.
 It also assumes it is aligning against a single chromosome.
-Combined, this means that right now, eukaryotic processing hard to do using Antonie.
+Combined, this means that right now, eukaryotic processing is hard to do using Antonie.

-Additionally, Antonie does not yet benefit from the position information that can be inferred from paired end reads.
+Additionally, Antonie does not yet benefit from the position information that can be inferred from paired end reads, and in fact you'll have to concatenate both paired reads first.

 SAMPLE USE
 ==========

-> $ antonie -f tot.fastq -r PfSBW25\_genome\_FASTA.fna -b 15 -x phi-x174.fasta -a NC_012660.gff -u > report
+> $ antonie -f tot.fastq -r PfSBW25\_genome\_FASTA.fna -x phi-x174.fasta -a NC_012660.gff -u > report

 This will align the reads from 'tot.fastq' against the Pseudomonas SBW25 reference genome, while stripping out any PhiX reads.
 Annotations will be read from